What to Bring/Wear

 Use of cell phones, radios, and music devices do not lend themselves to our group development philosophy and program; they are not permitted.

-2 exceptions: We do recognize that in emergency situations cell phones are the best method for acquiring advanced medical care and are permitted.
-Additionally, there are specific times that outside communications are integral to an individual’s well being; we request that the individual step away from sight of the group.
+Two exceptions: We do recognize that in emergency situations cell phones are the best method for acquiring advanced medical care and are permitted.
+Additionally, there are specific times that outside communications are integral to an individual’s well-being; we request that the individual step away from sight of the group.

 A signed and completed medical form is required by each person accessing the course, whether observing, supervising, or participating.
 It is our intent that each participant with medical issues is aware of the potential risks inherent in the participation, which can be physically and psychology challenging.
 Groups and their leaders are responsible for all of their participants’ medical conditions.
 Inhalers and EPI pins are required for participants who have either of these potentially life-threatening conditions, including asthma or allergic reactions to insect stings, bites, or food allergies.

 Liability and Hold Harmless Release